 Timmer is founder & executive director of the Council of Artists and Multimedia Professionals (”CAMP”), forged in 2014.
-The non-profit community organization supports and celebrates the art and technology of creative storytelling.
-After five years of successfully producing its annual festivals, talks, granting streams and workshops, in 2017 Timmer set out to tackle a new challenge and produce the first episodes of a roundtable talk-show entitled the Summit.
+The non-profit organization supports and celebrates the art and technology of creative storytelling.
+After years of successfully producing its annual festivals, talks, granting streams and workshops, in 2017 Timmer set out to tackle a new challenge and produce the first episodes of the Summit roundtable talk-show.

 In late 2018, Timmer shifted Wild Forest’s primary focus toward narrative content and in 2021 he became an alumni of the National Screen Institute’s Business for Producers program.

-Timmer served as Vice President of Digital Alberta where he helped breathe new life into the organization and secure both government and private funding.
-He advises Canada’s provincial and federal governments in the structuring of industry grants; supports Telus in its content and grant development as both advisor and mentor; is an ambassador and advisor to FITC; and sits on advisory councils for Alberta University of the Arts (formerly ACAD), Lethbridge College, and Bow Valley College; and is a member of the Producers Guild of America and the Canadian Media Production Association.
+Timmer served as Vice President of Digital Alberta where he helped breathe new life into the organization, develop its annual awardshow and secure both government and private funding.
+He has advised Canada’s provincial and federal governments in the structuring of industry grants; supported Telus in its immersive story-driven content and grant development as both advisor and mentor; is an ambassador and advisor to FITC; sits on advisory councils for Alberta University of the Arts, Lethbridge College, and Bow Valley College; and is a member of the Producers Guild of America and the Canadian Media Production Association.

-Timmer was also the former chief editor and cofounder of Digital Softbox Magazine, serving to inspire photographers with interviews, gear and work.
+Timmer was the former chief editor and co-founder of Digital Softbox Magazine, serving audiences with photographer interviews, gear and work.
 Prior to that, Timmer was a founding member of Digital Abstracts and contributing member to Ventilate, two highly notable and inspiring design & motion graphic portals of their time.

-Over the span of almost two decades, Timmer has held speaking & jury engagements, and has garnered a variety of industry awards that include FWAs, Anvils, FITC (People’s Choice), Embers, and ARFEX awards.
+Over the span of almost two decades, Timmer has held speaking & jury engagements, and has garnered a variety of industry awards.

-Timmer’s work has also exhibited at art galleries in London, Southampton, Toronto, Ottawa, Calgary, and Lethbridge, with features and interviews in publications and books that span the globe.
+Timmer’s artistic works have exhibited at art galleries in London, Southampton, Toronto, Ottawa, Calgary, and Lethbridge, with features and interviews in publications that span the globe.